imkarl1229/MathHelper/README.md

 ## Usage

-Follow the instructions that the app gived to you **THE UI SHOULD BE SIMPLE ENOUGH IF YOU ARE A HUMAN**
+Follow the instructions that the app gived to you\n **THE UI SHOULD BE SIMPLE ENOUGH IF YOU ARE A HUMAN**

 ## License